 Headquartered in East Lansing, Michigan State University Federal Credit Union’s field of membership (FOM) offers a way for almost any US citizen/resident alien to join.

 Residency: Individuals who live, work, worship, attends school, or owns a business in the Michigan counties of Genesee, Lapeer, Livingston, Macomb, or Oakland are eligible to join.

 Employment: Employees of more than 530 SEGs (including State of Michigan employees) are eligible to join.

 Family Relationship: Immediate family members (spouse, parent, sibling, grandparent, or child) and household members of current MSUFCU members are also welcome to apply.

-Joining MSUFCU and/or opening a Jumbo Certificate can be done online (there is an “Open an Account” button at the top every page of the MSUFCU website) or at any of 16 Michigan branches located in Auburn Hills, Berkley, Clarkston, East Lansing (3), Haslett, Holt, Lansing (4), Mason, Okemos (2), Ortonville, Rochester, and Traverse City.
+Joining MSUFCU and/or opening a Jumbo Certificate can be done online (there is an “Open an Account” button at the top every page of the MSUFCU website) or at any of 21 Michigan branches located in Auburn Hills, Berkley, Charlotte, Clarkston, East Lansing (4), Grand Rapids, Haslett, Holt, Lansing (4), Mason, Okemos (2), Ortonville, Rochester, and Traverse City.
 Appointments can be scheduled online for any branch location.